Graphs whose vertices of degree at least 2 lie in a triangle: NP-Completeness results

-Since neighborhood-star-free graphs do not have proper perfect dominating sets, the existence of DIM is equivalent to ask if exist a perfect edge dominating set with at most $m-1$ edges where $|E|=m$ (the trivial perfect dominating set is the set of all edges $E$).
+Since connected NSF graphs do not have proper perfect dominating sets, the existence of DIM is equivalent to ask if exist a perfect edge dominating set with at most $m-1$ edges where $|E|=m$ (the trivial perfect dominating set is the set of all edges $E$).

-\begin{corollary} EXISTENCE of perfect dominating set with at most $m-1$ edges is NP-Complete for Planar neighborhood-star-free ($K_4$,diamond,butterfly, $K_{1,5}$,$H$,snail,press,$C_4$,$C_5$,$C_6$,$C_7$,$C_8$,$C_{3t+1}$,$C_{3t+2}$)-free graphs for $t\geq 3$ without pendant vertices where $m$ is the number of edges in the graph. \end {corollary} A \emph{subdivision} of an edge $(v,w)$ in a graph consists of replacing such edge by two edges $(v,u),(u,w)$ and a new vertex $u$.
+\begin{corollary} EXISTENCE of a perfect dominating set with at most $m-1$ edges is NP-Complete for Connected planar NSF ($K_4$,diamond,butterfly, $K_{1,5}$,$H$,snail,\quad press,$C_4$,$C_5$,$C_6$,$C_7$,$C_8$,$C_{3t+1}$,$C_{3t+2}$)-free graphs for $t\geq 3$ without pendant vertices where $m$ is the number of edges in the graph. \end {corollary} A \textit{\textbf{subdivision}} of an edge $(v,w)$ in a graph consists of replacing such edge by two edges $(v,u),(u,w)$ and a new vertex $u$.

 \begin{lemma} \cite{CARDOSO2011521} Let $G$ be a graph and $e$ an edge in $G$.
 If $G'$ is the graph obtained from $G$ by subdividing the edge $e$ exactly three times, then $G$ has a dominating induced matching if and only if so has $G'$. \end{lemma}